AndrewHamel111/sm64ds_wanted/README.md

 As this is my first time actually distributing a binary that many people will use, there's no actual "installation" process and instead it's **as simple as extracting a zip**.
 Select the latest release from the Releases on the right hand side and extract the contents to a folder.
 We recommend it's own folder since wanted_.exe will generate files in its directory to store player data.

+You can get the zip on the right side of the screen here.

 ## Accessing the Leaderboard

 The current state of the leaderboard can be viewed [here](http://hamel111.myweb.cs.uwindsor.ca/sm64games/wanted/leaderboard.php).
 At the end of each game you will also be presented with the top 5 scores in both the All Players and Nicktober categories.